Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Here's what you’ll need to do to transfer accounts:

 If you’ve placed a freeze on your credit, you’ll want to temporarily lift it, as your new credit union or bank will need to run a soft pull of your credit report.
-This soft pull, also known as a quarterly pull, will not negatively affect your credit score, and is used as a deciding factor in eligibility for a checking or savings account.
+You may be thinking, will switching bank accounts affect my credit score?
+No, the credit union or bank may run a soft pull, also known as a quarterly pull, which will not negatively affect your credit score, and is used as a deciding factor in eligibility for a checking or savings account.

 If you’ve been approved for your new account, congratulations!
 If you’ve chosen a credit union, your new account will also include credit union membership.
 Make sure you save your full account number and new financial institution’s routing number in a secure location, as you’ll need them to set up automatic payments and transfer funds to your new account.